 Meeting and Procedures - The Board meets at least quarterly and as many additional times as necessary to carry out its duties effectively.
 The Board is responsible for its agenda.
 Prior to each Board meeting, the CEO discusses agenda items for the meeting with the Chairman of the Board.
-The independent directors meet, without the presence of members of management, at the end of each regular meeting (unless they waive such requirement) and they have at least two meetings a year without the presence of members of management.
+The independent directors meet, without the presence of members of management, at the end of each regular meeting (unless they waive such requirement).
+They have at least two such meetings each year.